 How can we conserve energy without spending any money?

-- If you’re boiling water, use a kettle or put a lid on the saucepan; the water will come to the boil sooner and use less energy.
+- If you’re boiling water, use a kettle or put a lid on the saucepan.
+The water will come to the boil sooner, and use less energy getting there.

 - And if you’re boiling an egg, turn the heat off early and let the egg finish cooking in the residual heat.